Lee Gar Lun Ving Tsun

 Formal family style portraits (like those above) are the traditional way that Chinese Kung Fu teachers certify their students.
 Posing for a formal portrait is like saying to the world: “This is my family.”

-About Our Instructor
+About Our Teacher

 To Join Us

 Ving Tsun practice is suitable for women, men and teens (of High School age and above).
-Visitors are welcome by appointment.
-For additional information, or to arrange a visit, you may phone si-hing Henry Robinson at 201-563-9051.

 A uniform shirt and cotton sole Kung Fu shoes are required.

-To order Uniform Shirts, click here: http://www.cafepress.com/lee_gar_lun
+To order Uniform Shirts, click here:

-Click the link to purchase Cotton Sole Kung Fu Shoes
+Cotton Sole Kung Fu Shoes

-All Content © Copyright 1977-2006 David Robinson.
+All Content © Copyright 1977-2013 David Robinson.
 All Rights Reserved.